 It may feel monumental to contact us but we want to assure you that from the moment we connect with you, we will be beside you for as long as you need.
 We do not intend to overwhelm you with information; this is simply a time to get to know each other, answer any questions you may have, and determine the next steps.
-We encourage you to bring a family member or trusted friend to help gather information and ask any questions.
+We encourage you to communicate with us in whatever manner feels most comfortable; by phone, e-mail or scheduling an appointment to meet with us in person.
+You are welcome to bring a family member or trusted friend to help gather information and ask any questions.

 Important Things to Know

 The death of a family member will result in many logistical issues that can be very overwhelming.
-This list covers some of the immediate things that come up.
+This list covers some of the immediate things that may need to be addressed.
 We suggest having a family member or friend review this list with you to determine how they can help.
 We are happy to talk to you, or to them, to answer any questions.

 You and/or your unmarried children may be eligible to receive Social Security benefits.
 You can apply online for your children, however, adults must contact Social Security at 1-800-772-1213 to request an in-person appointment.
 Since this process can take some time, it is important to start it as soon as possible.

 There are many variables that determine if a life insurance policy will be paid out.
 If you have a copy of the policy, or have contact information, contact them as soon as possible.
 We will also be happy to help guide you towards a professional in your area.